SGSVertigo/vertigo-instructions/vertigo_blog.md

 gps_var = 1e-6;
 imu_var = 1e-3;

 A larger variance means that the data is less reliable and the position estimate relies less on this data.
-Optimising the position output is probably a project in itself.
-But it is good fun playing around with these values.
+Optimising the position output is probably a project in itself...  but it is good fun playing around with these values.

 Using the 3D filter, my team recorded data for a drone flight at our school's playing fields.
 Here's a plot of position with accelerations and velocity vectors added.

+![](Drone_Flight_matlab.jpg)

 In addition, one of the team decided to recreated the flight in a silicone world.
 I love this.
 Real data, a significant challenge and brilliant learning- that's what Vertigo's all about.

-![](Drone_Flight_matlab.jpg)
+Click the picture to see the full ainimation.